elpatron68/cpupdate/README.md

 * updates your current Courseplay mod folder to the latest version from the Github repository.

 ## Who needs this?
 Every Farming Simulator 17 enthusiast should have a look at the famous mod [Courseplay](https://github.com/Courseplay/courseplay).
-If you are using Courseplay and want to be sure to always use the newest version, you should update your installation before playing, as there are frequent updates.
+If you are using Courseplay and want to be sure to always use the latest version, you should update your installation before playing, as there are frequent updates.
 This can be a quite complicated process if you want to be sure to have a backup of former versions.

 ## How to use?
 1. [Download the latest version of cpupdate](https://github.com/elpatron68/cpupdate/releases).